10 Best HVAC

 When selecting an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In Arizona, HVAC contractors may have one of several types of specialty residential or dual contractor licenses from the Arizona Registrar of Contractors, depending on which part of the HVAC system they work on.
 Typically, contractors must have four years of hands-on experience in order to apply for a license, and they also must be bonded.
 You should also check reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Choose a company with positive reviews and testimonials about fantastic customer experiences.
+Choose a company with positive reviews and reports of fantastic customer experiences.

 Understand Work Details